catseye/The-Dossier/README.md

 ### A Note on Items "of Note"

-Many of the articles in The Dossier are lists of items "of note".
-This short note attempts to define what that means.
+Some of the articles in The Dossier are lists of items "of note".
+This section attempts to give some guidance on what that means.

 An item "of note" is not necesarily considered a "favourite" or "best" or "recommended" thing — in fact, sometimes it is quite the opposite case.
 It's more that it is something